 Hello, dearest farmers, and interior ministry with society’s subsidy purse in your hand, what would you like to have the food culture say about us humans?
 It is no longer feasible to assert that we must kill in order to live.
 All better judgment suggests the opposite: To live, cease to kill.

 Facilitate for those who wish to adapt.
 Resume the large cultivation of pulses on the Gotland island and in other parts of the country.
-Let the animals roam free to graze the land diverse and beautiful and concede from killing them before they have lived their lives.
+Let the animals roam free to graze the land beautifully diverse and concede from having them killed before they have lived their lives.
 Perceive nature as it is, a human projection, and an invaluable cooperative partner, dangerous and life giving, a context in which animals endeavour to outlast, some on plants, other on other animals because they do not have a choice.

 At large, and at its wisest, humanity is a plant eater.
 This is how humanity makes the land suffice.
 This is how humanity practices to build sustainably, and care about others regardless of their outer semblance.
 This is how humanity, with all humanity’s loveable flaws and imperfections, creates possibilities for survival.